estrayer7/4560_WalkThrough/walkthrough.md

 - ```srcSAXEventDispatchUtilities.hpp``` line 38 not all declared ParserStates are used and line 53
 not all srcDiff states are used
 - ```srcSAXEventDispatchUtilities.hpp``` line 438 have only one for loop and call both functions in one loop
+- ```srcSAXEventDispatch.hpp``` delete line 49 and just use line 57 CreateListenerHelper same thing with CreateListenersImpl
+- ```srcSAXEventDispatch.hpp``` CreateListenerImpl calls CreateListenerHelper which then calls CreateListenerImpl, its circular
+- ```srcSAXEventDispatch.hpp``` line 89 there are two for loops when only one can be used to call both functions
+- ```srcSAXEventDispatch.hpp``` AddEvents and RemoveEvents not used anywhere
+- ```srcSAXEventDispatch.hpp``` make a function to handle setting up process_map and process_map2. a lot of repeated code that is the same

 ### Requirements Violations
+- Software is not easy to use

 ### Possible Improvements
 - Alphabetize imports and variables so they are easier to find and makes the code look cleaner